Table of Contents

 Board review style question #1

-- A 12 year old female had a 10.5 cm intramedullary mass in the distal femur, which was resected (see gross and microscopic photos).
-High power views demonstrated bland spindle cells.
-Which of the following is the best answer?
+A 12 year old girl has a 10.5 cm intramedullary mass in the distal femur, which was resected (see gross and microscopic images).
+High power views demonstrate bland spindle cells.
+Which of the following is most accurate regarding this tumor?

 Board review style answer #1